MrRedBeard/GenerateJSModelFromSQL/README.md

 # GenerateJSModelFromEntitySQL
-A simple console app that generates JavaScript Classes & Model Documentation that mirrors a Database Entity Model & SQL Database Structure
+A simple console app that generates JavaScript Classes & Model Documentation that mirrors a Database Entity Model & SQL Database Structure.

+I created this to simplify documentation writing and to keep js models in sync with the DB Model with less human error/laziness.

 #### From